PaulKinlan/paul.kinlan.me/content/2014-08-20-living-with-web-apps.markdown

 ---
+date: 2014-08-20
+description: A spent a while living just with web apps.
+Here is my report.
 slug: living-with-web-apps
-date: 2014-08-20
+summary: I spent a day using only web apps on my phone to see if it's possible to live with just the web.
+While I could get some things done, many issues prevent web apps from being a viable replacement for native apps.
+Key problems include poor mobile optimization, difficulty discovering good web apps, the ephemeral nature of web apps (they can't run in the background or send notifications), lack of integration with device features (camera, SMS, etc.), slow performance, clunky UI/UX, and a general lack of polish.
+This experiment highlighted the need for better web app development practices and platform features to bridge the gap between web and native apps.
+tags:
+- web apps
+- mobile web
+- pwa
+- native apps
+- app development
+- ux
+- ui
+- performance
+- offline
+- notifications
+- mobile
+- experiment
-title: "Living with Web Apps"
+title: Living with Web Apps
-description: "A spent a while living just with web apps.
-Here is my report."
-tags: [pwa, web app]

 ---

 As a Developer Advocate for Google Chrome and the Web it is my job to build a